-He is the laureate of top international competitions including the 2017 ARD Competition and the 2017 Guitar Foundation of America.
-In 2014, he was the first young guitarist invited by Julian Bream to perform for Julian Bream Trust, premiering Trust commissions by Harrison Birtwistle and Leo Brouwer at St Johns Smith Square.
-Acclaimed interpreter of contemporary music, he has had new works written for him by Brett Dean, Leo Brouwer and Peter Sculthorpe, and was awarded the Prize for the Best Interpretation of the Commissioned Piece at ARD.
-Equally at home with early repertoire, he was awarded First Prize and special Bach Prize at the Gisborne International Music Competition for his transcription of J.S.
-Bach’s D Minor Violin Partita, and performs regularly with singers as an accompanist on lute and guitar.
-Performances at the Hong Kong Altamira International Guitar Symposium (China), Cultura Artistica Serie de Violao (Brazil), Dark Mofo Festival (Australia), and Buxton International Festival (UK), are a testament to his versatility as an artist of exceptional calibre.
+Acclaimed interpreter of contemporary music, he has had new works written for him by composers including Leo Brouwer, Brett Dean, and Peter Sculthorpe and was awarded the Prize for the Best Interpretation of the Commissioned Piece at ARD.
+Equally at home with early repertoire, he was awarded First Prize and special Bach Prize at the Gisborne International Music Competition for his performance of J.S.
+Bach’s D Minor Violin Partita.

-Lebedev is a First Prize winner of the Adelaide International Guitar Competition, was the first classical guitarist to receive the Australian National Fine Music ‘Young Performer of the Year’ Award, and the only classical guitarist to win the Sydney Eisteddfod Instrumental Scholarship.
+He is a two time Prize Winner of the Guitar Foundation of America International Concert Artist Competition (the most highly-sought annual guitar award), First Prize winner of the Adelaide International Guitar Competition, was the first classical guitarist to receive the Australian National Fine Music ‘Young Performer of the Year’ Award, and the only classical guitarist to win the Sydney Eisteddfod Instrumental Scholarship.
 He completed postgraduate studies at the Royal Academy of Music under Michael Lewin where he graduated with a Regency Award for notable achievement, the Academy’s David Russell Guitar Prize, and Recital Diploma.
 He gained his BMus degree with first-class honours at the Australian National University in 2012 under Timothy Kain.

-Andrey’s studies have been generously supported by the ABRSM, Julian Bream Trust, Australian Music Foundation, Countess of Munster Musical Trust, Tait Memorial Trust, and South Australian Government through the Carclew Board.
+Andrey has been generously supported by the ABRSM, Julian Bream Trust, Hattori Foundation, Australian Music Foundation, Countess of Munster Musical Trust, Tait Memorial Trust, South Australian Government through the Carclew Board, and the Hattori Foundation.
 He has been selected by the Tillett Trust, Countess of Munster Musical Trust and International Guitar Foundation for their ongoing ‘Young Artist’ schemes and became a City Music Foundation Artist in 2015.